InseeFrLab/R-Insee-Data/README.md

 ## Support

-Feel free to contact me with any question about this package using this [e-mail address](mailto:hadrien.leclerc@insee.fr?subject=%5Br-package%5D%5Binsee%5D).
+Feel free to open an issue with any question about this package using <https://github.com/pyr-opendatafr/R-Insee-Data> Github repository